Tax via trading scheme

 Assistance to emissions intensive trade exposed (EITE) industry – A$9.2 billion

-- 94.5% free permits will be allocated to the EITE industries with emissions intensity equal to or above 2,000 t CO2-e /$m revenue or 6,000t CO2-e/$m value added (steel manufacturing, aluminium smelting, lime, cement clinker)
+- 94.5% free carbon units will be allocated to the EITE industries with emissions intensity equal to or above 2,000 t CO2-e /$m revenue or 6,000t CO2-e/$m value added (steel manufacturing, aluminium smelting, lime, cement clinker)

-- a supplementary allocation will be made to LNG projects to ensure they receive 50% free permits for the entire LNG production process,
+- a supplementary allocation will be made to LNG projects to ensure they receive 50% free carbon units for the entire LNG production process,

 for direct emissions for the first five years of the Scheme with three years' notice of any modifications after that period.
-The EITE industries will also receive assistance for indirect emissions from electricity, steam and natural gas at the rate of one permit per MWh.
-The number of free permits will reduce by 1.3% pa.
+The EITE industries will also receive assistance for indirect emissions from electricity, steam and natural gas at the rate of one carbon unit per MWh.
+The number of free carbon units will reduce by 1.3% pa.
 The level of assistance will be reviewed by the Productivity Commission in 2014, 2016 and 2018.